 Making Wise Choices as a Mom Instead of Foolish, Selfish Choices

-I suspect my 2018 had way too many instances of me behaving like a selfish fool.
-I want to make wiser, less self-centered decisions in 2019.
+I suspect my last year has had way too many instances of me behaving like a selfish fool.
+I want to make wiser, less self-centered decisions moving forward.

 Selfish foolishness is choosing to do the wrong thing when you know full well what’s right, wrong, and the consequences of both.

 As moms, we want our kids to grow up to be unselfish people who consider how their actions will impact themselves and others, and then make considerate, wise decisions.
 No mom wants to raise the opposite.
 Hopefully, no mom wants to be the opposite.

 Pick up your toes because they’re about to be stepped on.